Employee Scheduling for Manufacturing:

 Plan for the Unexpected in the Short-Term

 A high incidence of short-notice worker callouts during the pandemic amplified the need for more strategic scheduling practices.
 One cost-effective strategy for responding to last-minute worker callouts is to build a flexible, responsive workforce.
-Flexible scheduling strategies, which we cover in detail in the next section, help facility managers control labor costs in the face of unexpected change by giving them the information needed to assign and communicate with the most cost-effective workers — quickly filling those open shifts.
+Flexible work schedules in manufacturing, which we cover in detail in the next section, help facility managers control labor costs in the face of unexpected change by giving them the information needed to assign and communicate with the most cost-effective workers — quickly filling those open shifts.

 With real-time data insights and the right automated processes in place, schedulers can tap hidden workforce capacity to quickly backfill shifts while taking into account other critical factors like compliance, employee certifications, and potential overtime costs.